-No. Entity Date Comment Response 6 Rio Grande Basin Roundtable (Mike Gibson) 11/30/2009 The SWSI 1 Study of 2005 and the above referenced June 2009 Study, do not show any increase in Industrial demand in the Rio Grande Basin by the year 2050.
-In recent years the San Luis Valley has been characterized as having a high potential for production of electricity by solar means.
+No. Entity Date olorado Conservation Board State of Colorado 2050 Municipal an Response 56 Rio Grande Basin 11/30/2009 The SWSI 1 Study of 2005 and the above referenced June CWCB will work with the Rio Grande Roundtable and 50 Roundtable (Mike 11/30/2003 2009 Study, do not show any increase in Industrial demand in the Xcel to incorporate these SSI values into the final Gibson) Rio Grande Basin by the year 2050.
+In recent years the San Luis report.
+Cib3011) Valley has been characterized as having a high potential for Toport. production of electricity by solar means.
 The Rio Grande Roundtable and water community became concerned that some of the technologies being considered included water-cooled concentrated solar electrical generation that had a relatively high water need of 1 AF of consumptive use per megawatt of output.
 An example of this would be a 200 MW water cooled concentrated solar plant needing 2,000 AF of water.
 While this is not a lot of water when considered against the consumptive use of a sprinkler irrigated 120 acre circle of crops of 240 AF, it is the inherent administrative and logistics of providing this amount of surface water at a specific location.
 These issues include, but are not limited to, water right ownership, ditch companies' restrictions, and future need for augmentation of wells.
 In recent months, Xcel Energy has indicated it will not be considering acquiring power from solar facilities using technology with this relative high water demand.
 Kent Scholl, Senior Resource Planning Analyst, Xcel Energy, recently stated that the company is considering a San Luis Valley located solar facility with 200 MW capacity that has a water consumptive demand of 300 AF.
 Future solar power generation in the San Luis Valley will be limited because of transmission line capacity to export the power from the area.
 A new, proposed power line having a capacity of 700 to 750 MW is planned to be constructed in the next 3 to 4 years.
 The proposed a line will have the capacity to export power from similar sized facilities as the one under consideration.
 Additional solar generating facilities may be installed over the next 5 to 10 years, utilizing this additional transmission line capacity.
-If it is assumed there will be additional line capacity built over time, an assumption can be mad CWCB will work with the Rio Grande Roundtable and Xcel to incorporate these SSI values into the final report.
+If it is assumed there will be additional line capacity built over time, an assumption can be made that between now and 2050 a total of possibly four (4) or five (5) solar facilities of 200 MW might be operating, with a total water demand of 1,200 to 1,500 AF of consumptive use.
+If an allowance is made in for other solar plant demands using different technologies then a figure of 2,000 AF of additional consumptive use by 2050 might be appropriate.
+Again, such a figure is small in comparison to the shortfall of the agricultural sector of 160,000 AF.